 - The vxlogcfg command is the only way to turn off diagnostic and debug messages in unified logging.
-In legacy logging, the writing of messages cannot be turned off, only minimized. - The vxlogcfg options for robust file logging (MaxLogFileSizeKB and NumberOfLogFiles) also affect certain legacy logs.
-See "About limiting the size and the retention of legacy logs" on page 50. - Absolute paths must be specified.
+In legacy logging, the writing of messages cannot be turned off, only minimized. - Absolute paths must be specified.
 Do not use relative paths.